Ivo Maček: Work

 The piano compositions of Ivo Maček are good examples of his composing poetics.
-They reflect a composer who had developed while creating music primarily via the piano medium.
+They reflect a composer who had developed while creating music, primarily via the piano medium.
 Unlike the Romantic saturation of the piano texture of his earlier compositions (Intermezzo, 1935; Improvisation, 1937; Theme and Variations, 1939), the later compositions (Sonatina, 1977; Sonata, 1985; Prelude and Toccata, 1987 and Concertino for piano and chamber orchestra, 1991) had a lighter and more transparent facture, dominated by thematically more profiled ideas.
-In the piano oeuvre of Maček, it can be seen that his music expression is the consequence of a mixture of styles.
-While in the earlier works, within the Romantic expressiveness, he shows a sensitivity for Impressionist colourism, he wrote the later works within the context of neo-Classicist patterns filled with a unique bitonality, polymeters and polyrhythms, with a flat dynamics or full of energy.
+In the piano oeuvre of Maček, it can be seen that his musical expression is the consequence of a mixture of styles.
+While in the earlier works, within the Romantic expressiveness, he shows a sensitivity for Impressionist colourism, he wrote the later works within the context of neo-Classicist patterns filled with unique bitonality, polymeters and polyrhythms, with flat dynamics or full of energy.

 The major part of his oeuvre is made up of chamber compositions: Piano Trio (1935), Sonata for Violin and Piano (1955), 1st String Quartet (1980), Sonata for Violin and Piano (1985), Wind Quintet (1987), Wind Trio (1994) and 2nd String Quartet (1997).
 They are perhaps the best example of the evolutionary line of Maček’s composing work.
 The first Maček chamber composition, Trio for Violin, Violoncello and Pianoforte, is an example of his re-interpretation of the Romantic heritage, while the last five compositions are marked by the style of neo-Classicism.
 Sonata for Cello and Piano is alone between these two periods of his work (the first from 1935 to 1940 and the second from 1977 to 1997).
-In it one can feel on the one hand a connection with the Romantic orientation of the earlier compositions and on the other an inkling of the neo-Classicist features of his later compositions.
-The chamber compositions of Ivo Maček reflect a pianist composer, who through chamber playing became familiar with different instruments, their capacities and technical problems.
-His works are characterised by richness of invention and power of imagination that followed his emotions.
+In it, one can feel a connection with the Romantic orientation of the earlier compositions and an inkling of the neo-Classicist features of his later compositions.
+The chamber compositions of Ivo Maček reflect a pianist-composer, who, through chamber playing, became familiar with different instruments, their capacities and technical problems.
+His works are characterised by a richness of invention and the power of imagination that followed his emotions.